Logo: Sensei's Mon and Dojo Emblem

 What to expect in our Aikido Dojo

 We usually start with a warm up session: this is so that the body can be gently stretched and that all muscles can be warmed up.
-The warm up will also consist of Aikido body movements and some Ukemi (taking falls and techniques)
+The warm up will also consist of Aikido body movements and sometimes Ukemi (taking falls and techniques)

 The training follows with a particular theme for all students to study.
 Later in the training the class is usually split in to 2 or 3 groups to study items related to the differing levels.